grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 "Take us up guys.
 Set the dive planes, and blow any trim tanks you haven't yet."
 Gregory and Bastian turned the control wheels.
 But within seconds Percy again felt her boat moving distressingly like a wounded animal.
 The stern was rising faster than the bow.
 The angle of the deck under her feet was leaning in the wrong direction.

 "What is going wrong?" she shouted at Gregory.
 Her eyes scanned rapidly across the instruments.
 "Trim!"
 She started spinning open valves on the tank control panel, trying desperately to get more air into the bow and level the boat.
-Gregory's arms were bulging with tensed muscles as he his hands gripped the dive-plane control wheel, battling to angle the bow upwards.
+Gregory's arms were bulging with tensed muscles as his hands gripped the dive-plane control wheel, battling to angle the bow upwards.

 A hazard light lit on the tank status panel accompanied by a foul buzzer.
 "Hemi!"
 Percy shouted down through the hatch.
 "The forward tanks didn't blow!"